Zurich family offices · Cross-border positioning

 Zurich medtech and biotech US entry.

-Playbook for Zurich medtech and biotech principals carrying pipeline assets and IP into US commercialisation.
+Playbook for Zurich medtech and biotech owners carrying pipeline assets and IP into US commercialisation.

 Describe the holding brand, the operating brands in play, and where the US intermediary stalls.
 Response within one business day.